-- 1 Trees will not be removed from May September (inclusive) when bats could be hibernating or torpid - 2 If bats are confirmed in a tree, then that tree will should not be felleduntil the tree is deemed clear of bat(s); - All potential roost trees and vegetation to be removed within the calendar year must be clearly marked by the SBEor bat ecologists-and distinguished from trees to be retained.
-To determine roosting, all potential bat roost trees and vegetation must be inspected for the presence of bats immediately prior to any proposed vegetation clearance_felling using DH.4;7 - 4 If >80 cm dbh trees and 50cm -80cm dbh (potential roosting) trees are surveyed in appropriate conditions (as outlined in 5.67.98) and no bat activity is recorded, or the level and activity patterns do not indicate roosting according to the interpretation of the SBE, then the tree or vegetation may be removed - removal must occur before dusk on the same day the survey ends.
-Trees identified as <50cm dbh and 50cm to 80cm dbh without bat roosting features, as determined by the SBE, can be removed at any time of the year.
-The SBE should be available for the duration of vegetation clearance operations in all areas where vegetation is >80cm dbh and between 50cm and 80 cm dbh where trees are deemed to have bat roosting features.
-The SBE shall advise staff should bats be detected (leaving trees or injured) and to inspect each felled tree or vegetation for signs of bat roosts;-7
+- Trees will not be removed from May September (inclusive) when bats could be hibernating or torpid; - - If bats are confirmed in a tree, then that tree will should not be felled until the tree is deemed clear of bat(s); - All potential roost trees and vegetation to be removed within the calendar year must be clearly marked by the SBE or bat ecologists and distinguished from trees to be retained.
+To determine

-- 5 If no bat activity is recorded and a roost has not been found visually (Section 5.67.98) or by observation (Section 5.7.7)-then the tree or vegetation can be cleared: - 6 If bat activity is observed during vegetation clearance, then clearance must_should-stop immediately and must_should-not commence until further monitoring confirms that the bat(s) have abandoned the roost.
-Trees and vegetation will should be marked and site staff briefed immediately to indicate a roost is present.
-If bats are found injured or dead DH6 (Section 5.67.110) will_should be implemented;. - 7 If bats are detected while felling is in progress, felling must stop and the SBE notified.
-Felling must stop long enough to allow any uninjured bats to escape.-(if it is safe to do so).
-Every effort should be made to relocate the section of trunk/branch where the bats are roosting before felling may commence (if it is safe to do so).Felling will not commence until the SBE is satisfied that all bat(s) have either escaped leaving the tree clear of bats or-and all dead or injured bat(s) have been removed and adequately treated (Section 5.6.11); and - 8 If bats are confirmed to still be roosting-by following DH4 after seven days then an agreed team including the SBE,-and-contractor representatives,NPDC Taranaki-Regional Council-and DOC will be contacted to re-assess and consider alternative methods to progress vegetation removal.
+- roosting, all potential bat roost trees and vegetation must be inspected for the presence of bats immediately prior to any proposed vegetation clearance felling using DH.4; - - If >80 cm dbh trees and 1550cm -80cm dbh (potential roosting) trees are surveyed in appropriate conditions (as outlined in 5.67.98) and no bat activity is recorded, or the level and activity patterns do not indicate roosting according to the interpretation of the SBE, then the tree or vegetation may be removed removal must occur before dusk on the same day the survey ends.
+Trees identified as <1550cm dbh and 50cm to 80cm dbh without bat roosting features, as determined by the SBE, can be removed at any time of the year.
+The SBE should be available for the duration of vegetation clearance operations in all areas where vegetation is >80cm dbh and between 1550cm and 80 cm dbh where trees are deemed to have bat roosting features.
+The SBE shall advise staff should bats be detected (leaving trees or injured) and to inspect each felled tree or vegetation for signs of bat roosts; - - If no bat activity is recorded and a roost has not been found visually (Section 5.67.98) or by observation (Section 5.7.7) then the tree or vegetation can be cleared; - If bat activity is observed during vegetation clearance, then clearance must_should not commence until further monitoring confirms that the bat(s) have abandoned the roost.
+Trees and vegetation will_should be marked and site staff briefed immediately to indicate a roost is present.
+If bats are found injured or dead DH6 (Section 5.67.110) will_should be implemented;- - If bats are detected while felling is in progress, felling must stop and the SBE notified.
+Felling must stop long enough to allow any uninjured bats to escape. (if it is safe to do so).
+Every effort should be made to relocate the section of trunk/branch where the bats are roosting before felling may commence (if it is safe to do so).
+Felling will not commence until the SBE is satisfied that all bat(s) have either escaped leaving the tree clear of bats or and all dead or injured bat(s) have been removed and adequately treated (Section 5.6.11); and - If bats are confirmed to still be roosting by following DH4 after seven days then an agreed team including the SBE, and contractor representatives, NPDC Taranaki Regional Council and DOC will be contacted to re-assess and consider alternative methods to progress vegetation removal.
 This will be a risk assessment-based approach dependent on the type of roost identified.